elastest/elastest-data-manager/README.md

 ## Start this component using docker-compose
 Note: your terminal need to be in the folder where the docker-compose.yml is located.

 You can start this image using docker-compose.
+It will start the following:

+- One HDFS namenode
+- One HDFS datanode
+- One Alluxio master
+- One Alluxio worker

-It will start a namenode and a datanode.
-You have the possibility to scale the datanode.
+You have the possibility to scale the number of HDFS datanodes and Alluxio workers.

 ### Starting the component
     # From main project folder